 Graduate Degree: NC Central University - Masters, Special Education

 State Certified Teacher

-I enjoy spending time with my husband and my cat Nibbz.
-During my free time I love to run, play tennis and going fishing.
-I also love shopping and eating out with friends and family.
+I enjoy spending time with my cat "Nibbz".
+During my free time I love hiking, playing tennis and going fishing.
+I also love shopping and hanging out with friends and family.

 What is your teaching philosophy?

 My teaching philosophy is that I strongly believe that each student has the capability to learn.
 Using differential instruction to include useful teaching strategies and interventions, encouragement, and support, each child is capable of making progress in their studies.

 What might you do in a typical first session with a student?

 During my first session with the student, I will provide an icebreaker activity to include something fun, witty, and educational.
 Also, I would love to have the student complete an informal assessment to determine their level of need and determine their area of concern.

 How can you help a student become an independent learner?

 I can assist a student in becoming an independent learner by providing opportunities to practice skills learned, communicating through the process, and learning independent problem-solving strategies.
 Also providing positive feedback for skills retained or mastered, or when necessary.
 Encouragement is the key!!!